Seeman Wiki, Biography, Age, Caste, Father, Speech | Naam Tamilar Katchi - TheNewsTrace

 Naam Tamilar Katchi is a Tamil nationalist celebration within the state of Tamil Nadu and Puducherry, India.
 The celebration’s leader idol is Velupillai Prabhakaran, and his image is located in all occasions of the celebration.
 NTK promotes Tamil Nationalism and opposes Dravidian politics in Tamil Nadu.
 Naam Tamilar Katchi helps regional politics and opposes Indian nationwide events.

-One of the major schedule of ‘Naam Thamizhar Katchi’ is to loose “Tamil Eelam” from Sri Lanka which is Ethnic Tamils motherland, most effective Tamils must rule Tamil Nadu and to unfold the significance of Tamil language most effective wherein team spirit of Tamil Other folks is conceivable.
+One of the major time table of ‘Naam Thamizhar Katchi’ is to loose “Tamil Eelam” from Sri Lanka which is Ethnic Tamils motherland, handiest Tamils must rule Tamil Nadu and to unfold the significance of Tamil language handiest during which solidarity of Tamil Other people is conceivable.

 Seeman Biography